elmarquez/ngSolr/README.md

 Backlog:

- > Map document search results should update to reflect the zoom level and current view position
- > When a facet constraint is added, it should impact the typeahead filter
  > Fuzzy search support : add a "did you mean" result list on the "no results found" view to DocumentSearchResultsController
  > How to create a "related searches: a, b, c" list of queries
  > Icon to display while search is being executed ... should likely be bound to the SolrSearchService

- > Update the location URL when another page is selected
+ > Map document search results should update to reflect the zoom level and current view position
+ > When a facet constraint is added, it should impact the typeahead filter
  > Stuck on updating fragment to reflect the current facet query -- facet query clears hash
- > On page load, parse the fragment portion of the location URL to determine if there is a starting search query.
-Execute that query.
  > Query term highlighting in search results
  > Service, controller unit tests!
  > Add date field into the title output
+ > Fix page header to remove right/left whitespace when resized for mobile layout

 Current:

+0.5.7

+ * Histogram of search results by date

 0.5.6

+ * On page load, parses location to determine if there is a starting search query, then executes query
  * Added isSelected property to FieldFacetController
  * Moved getFacets, getFacetCounts methods from SolrSearchService into SolrQuery
  * Document search results include state and exist dates.